 Guitar strings are made up of several materials.
 The most common ones are steel core wires, wrapped with nylon, wrapped with silk, wrapped with polyester, and wrapped with Kevlar.

 Steel core wires give off a bright tone while nylon gives off a brighter tone than silk.

 Polyester gives off a darker tone than silk.
 Kevlar gives off an even darker tone than polyester.
 There are many different types of electric guitars.

 Some people prefer stainless steel while others prefer nickel.
 Phosphor bronze is used to make acoustic guitars.

-Nylon strings are used for classical guitars.
+Nylon strings are used for classical guitar strings name.
 The diameter of strings is usually given as a range, such as.009-.042.
 Most often, the first string is.009 inch.